GeekFreak01/Keyboard/README.md

 - `keyboard` – used to register global hotkeys.
 - `obs-websocket-py` – Python client for controlling OBS Studio via WebSocket.
+- `pystray` – adds a system tray icon on minimize/close.

 You will also need the OBS WebSocket plugin.
 OBS Studio 28 and later ships with it already enabled.
 For older versions, download the plugin from